Donor Data: How to Turn Insights Into Donations

 Here are a few features to consider when looking for a donor database tool:

-1. Helps communications: A great donor database tool also facilitates communication or seamlessly integrates with communication tools and stores a record of previous conversations.
+1. Helps communications: A great donor management tool also facilitates communication or seamlessly integrates with communication tools and stores a record of previous conversations.
 CallHub, for example, is a tool that allows you to communicate with donors through its calling and texting software, email features, and also integrates easily with CRM systems so that all your conversations are recorded safely.

 1. List segmentation: List segmentation allows you to create segments of donors on your database based on certain standard criteria such as age, location, educational background, etc. It greatly helps you design and implement targeted outreach strategies.
 Looking for a software that enables list segmentation would be a good investment.